 A post mortem examination can be very helpful in identifying why your baby has died.
-Although a post mortem does not always find a definite cause for stillbirth it may tell you what did not cause it.
+Although a post mortem does not always find a definite cause for late miscarriage or fetal anomaly it may help to exclude some causes that you may be worried about.
+In cases of fetal anomaly it can also provide further information about the defect that was present eg: genetic or chromosomal condition, structural anomalies or any other condition.

 Some parents are certain from the beginning that they want a post mortem, others may not be sure.
-It is your decision (except in a Coroner's case).
-Take time to think it over and if you have any questions or concerns your doctor or midwife will be able to talk it through with you.
+It is your decision so take time to think it over.
+If you have any questions or concerns then your doctor or nurse will be able to talk it through with you.
 You can also call and speak to a member of the bereavement team on the numbers given at the back of this booklet.